 2010 Feb-Jun: Science Communication Tutor, Australian National University

 2006, 2010-2011: Laboratory Technical Assistant, Research School of Biology, Australian National University

-Attenborough R (2016) Reflections on virtue and identity in an “open science revolution”.
-Presented at the 4S/EASST conference: Science and Technology By Other Means, Barcelona, Spain. [link]
+2016: Speaker, 4S/EASST conference, Barcelona.
+Reflections on virtue and identity in an “open science revolution”. [link]

 Attenborough R, Hayward D, Kitahara MV, Miller DJ, Ball EE (2012) A “neural” enzyme in non-bilaterian animals and algae: Pre-neural origins for peptidylglycine α-amidating monooxygenase (PAM).
 Molecular Biology and Evolution 29: 3095-3109. [link]